markjnkim/es_mod/02-css/content/lesson-4-grid.md

 Luckily for us, there is a website called [CanIUse.com](https://caniuse.com/#feat=css-grid) that tracks technology adoption among desktop and mobile browsers.

-Let's see how CSS grid fares:
+Let's see how CSS Grid fares:

 ![Can I Use](assets/lesson-4/320-can-i-use.png)

 As you can see, grid has attained a 90% adoption rate.
 Still, it's important to be mindful of what the experience will be like for the remaining 10% of users.
 Is it okay to serve them a broken page or do you need to come up with a fallback solution?

-Run Buddy's marketing department has decided that the power and simplicity of CSS grid is worth alienating a small number of users that have been calculated to be outside their target demographic.
+Run Buddy's marketing department has decided that the power and simplicity of CSS Grid is worth alienating a small number of users that have been calculated to be outside their target demographic.
 Grid it is, then!

 Take a minute to investigate other front-end technologies like flexbox and media queries on [CanIUse.com](https://caniuse.com) to see that consensus in the browser category is not easy to come by.